 When I started blogging, I never realized just how much there was to know and keep track of.
 Almost six years later, I’m still learning new things I should be doing every day.
 Honestly, it is tough to keep up.
-So a couple years ago I created an online blog planner that keeps getting bigger and better as my blogging dreams and ideas grow too.
-I’m so excited to bring you my free 2017 blog planner today with 36 worksheets to get your blog organized and achieve your blogging goals for 2017.
+So a couple years ago I created an online blog planner that keeps getting bigger and better as my blogging and business dreams and ideas grow too.
+I’m so excited to bring you my ultimate free blog planner today with 36 worksheets you to build a successful blog and achieve your blogging goals for 2017.

 As you may or may not know, I’m a total planner addict.
 I believe that staying organized can help me better manage my time to achieve the dream life I’ve wanted.
 I rely on my planner and bullet journals 100% to keep track of every aspect of my life.
 I use planners to manage my family life, my health and of course, my blog.
 I also rely on my blog planner to organize my blog ideas and track important information like statistics, passwords and income vs. expenses.